Registration Foreign Visitors AOPA Fly-In

 Are you planning to come over?
 Let us know.

 Please send an email to ledenadministratie[at]aopa.nl with the following information:

 - Country of origin and AOPA membership number

-- The registration of the aircraft with which you will fly to the Fly-In
+- The registration and type of the aircraft with which you will fly to the Fly-In

 - The amount of persons on board (POB)